tansrv/tanserver-connectors/javascript/README.md

 ## Install

-Copy `Tanserver.js` directory into your project and include it.
+Copy `tanserver.js` into your project and include it.

 ### Requirements